madfauz/who-were-you-in-the-past/README.md

 # 🕵️‍♂️ Who Were You in the Past - Mini Game

 ## 🎮 Description
 "Who Were You in the Past" is a fun mini game where users answer 6 personality-related questions.
 Based on their answers, the game matches them with a famous historical figure who shares similar traits.
-Discover which historical figure you resemble the most!
+Discover which of the 64 historical figures you resemble the most!

 ## ⚡ Features
 - **6 Personality Questions**: Answer 6 simple questions that help determine your personality.
 - **Personality Match**: Find out which historical figure's personality is most similar to yours.
+- **64 Historical Figures**: The game includes a variety of 64 famous historical figures from different eras and backgrounds.
 - **Detailed Results**: View a brief description of the matched historical figure.

 ## 🌐 Technologies